andrewdimmer/csi-3370-software-project-config-test/docs/version-control/Issues.md

 ## What are "Issues"?

-At their simplist, they are simply a "post" (for lack of a better word) on a GitHub repository.
+At their simplest, they are simply a "post" (for lack of a better word) on a GitHub repository.
 In terms of what they are physically, they are a block of text that we can reply to in comments, add labels to, and mark them open or closed.
-Unlike PRs and CRs, Issues don't directly relate to any code that we've written (unless someone copies and pastes in a code snipet to a comment or the description).
+Unlike PRs and CRs, Issues don't directly relate to any code that we've written (unless someone copies and pastes in a code snippet to a comment or the description).

-Where issues become powerful though is we can use them as a centralizing "thread" for all the work that is going on regarding a certain topic.
+Where issues become powerful though is in the fact we can use them as a centralizing "thread" for all the work that is going on regarding a certain topic.
 In large, open source repositories, they can host anything and everything to do with a project, from a feature roadmap, to a deprecation notice and sunset plan, to support tickets.

 What they're most known for (and what we'll use them for), however, is being able to have end users report bugs and make feature requests, then automatically update interested users when a developer starts working on a resolution for the issue.
 Remember when we mentioned that PRs should have a description containing "Working on #X..." where X was the issue number of the sprint story?
 By doing so, it means that any time a developer creates a PR and links the issue like that, or pushes a commit with the issue number, GitHub tracks it to the issue thread so you can see all of those as a timeline at once.